datadoc24/admin-volcano-article/README.md

 ## 3. Building Apache Spark to work with Kubernetes and Volcano

 See the 'spark-on-kubernetes' directory and its README file.
-This example is somewhat involved because the pre-compiled Spark binaries don't support Volcano scheduler, therefore you need to build your own.
+This example is somewhat involved because the pre-compiled Spark binaries don't support Volcano scheduler - that's why you have to go through the process of building your own Spark.

 Run a test spark job.
 The K8S cluster in the TF script (1 master, 2 x 4cpu/8GB workers) has plenty of capacity to run this test job, and just enough capacity to run 2 simultaneous instances of it; so we can easily contrive a situation where the cluster has no capacity for new jobs, and see the scheduling lock scenario

 ## 4. The example Pytorch DDP (Distributed Data Parallel) job

-See the 'kubeflow-training-operator' directory.
+See the 'kubeflow-training-operator' directory; also, check the [https://www.kubeflow.org/docs/components/training/getting-started/](prerequisites) for your local Python environment.
 This example is a lightly-modified version of the example at [https://www.kubeflow.org/docs/components/training/getting-started/] in which we use Python threads to create several jobs simultaneously.
 When Volcano is not deployed in the cluster we see scheduling lock, with partial deployment of 2 jobs at once, and when Volcano is deployed, we see that the training operator works with volcano to create the one by one.
+The 'PyTorch' section of the article shows how to run the examples given here.